Yuhua Single Member Constituency

 The Yuhua Single Member Constituency is a single member constituency (SMC) located in the western area of Singapore.
 The ward covers the area of Yuhua and Parts of the Jurong Gateway District.
-The current Member of Parliament is Grace Fu of the People's Action Party (PAP).
+It is managed by Jurong—Clementi Town Council.

-Town Council
+History

-Yuhua SMC, along with Jurong GRC & Bukit Batok SMC, is managed by the Jurong-Clementi Town Council.
+On 11 March 2025, the Elections Department Singapore updated the electoral divisions for the 2025 Singaporean general election.
+Yuhua SMC will be dissolved and merged into Jurong East–Bukit Batok Group Representation Constituency.